ntropy-unc/CTF-Club-Constitution/constitution.md

 	- President: Presidents are responsible for organizing and/or delegating the organization of meetings, presentations, and event collaborations.
 They also serve as administrative and political heads of the CTF Club as an organization.
 Presidents have no limits to the number of terms they may have, and each term lasts from their initial election until either the next election or a removal that results from policy violation.
 	- Treasurer: Treasurers are responsible for performing and/or delegating the monitoring, spending, and managing of CTF Club funds.
 Their terms follow the same limitations as President.

-**Section 3.** Officers may demonstrate qualification through explaining interest in CTF Club administration.
+**Section 3.** Officers may demonstrate qualification through explaining interest in CTF Club administration, in addition to being full-time registered student of The University of North Carolina at Chapel Hill.
 Elections are designated to occur at first availability in the in the month of December unless otherwise agreed upon by a majority of attending CTF Club members.
+Elections follow a democratic voting model where the largest portion of votes for a candidate interested in a position places them within that position for official representation and interfacing with the University.
+Multiple candidates may however occupy the same position operationally, per **Article VIII, Section 1.**

 **Section 4.** The removal of Officers follows the same procedure as described in  Article IV, **Section 5**.